Patfreeze/NoteExpress/README.md

 ```
 C:\Program Files (x86)\NoteExpress\NoteExpress.exe "c:\my\path\to\a\file.txt"
 ```
-Is it usefull, I dont know, but this command line exist lol.
-Maybe if someone ask I will try to make it callable anywhere.
+Is this useful!
+I dont know but this command line exists lol.
+Maybe if someone asks, I'll try to make it callable from anywhere.